SJ23 Tech Tip F33, (Updated 2024-02-07) Clark Sails, Betsy Schultz, Wes Sharp, Ray Bowles & Bob Schimmel

 THANKS: The text and spinnaker image are from two original Clark Sails Tips I received from Betsy and Wes.
 I combined the info in this Tech Tip which is extremely useful to have onboard.
 Read and heed the follow suggestions when you can't figure out how to make the boat go.

 "The sails for the San Juan 23 have been developed using primarily our proven designs from the San Juan 24.
 Although many San Juan 23 sailors are not interested in racing, most of you would still like to get maximum performance while cruising and the occasional race that many are likely to enter.
-Here are some ideas that will help you get the maximum performance from your boat and sails."
+Here are some ideas (rig preparation) that will help you get the maximum performance from your boat and sails."
 Don Clark.

-- If a bucket full of water is placed at the base of the mast and then the chain is lowered into the water, the halyard will hang vertical with the water dampening movement of the line due to windage.
-Use a long thin line on the end of the hoisted halyard to further reduce the effects of the wind.
+- If a bucket full of water is placed at the base of the mast and the weight hangs in the water, the water dampens the movement of the line due to windage.

 Tech Tip F24, Rig Tuning.